-Thomas doubted because he was not present at the time the Lord presented Himself to the rest of the disciples.
-He did not doubt that the other disciples saw something; but he could not grasp the nature of their experience.
+Thomas was not present when the Lord presented Himself to the other disciples.
+He did not doubt that the other disciples saw something; but he could not grasp the reality of their experience.

 Verse 26: "Eight days later, his disciples were inside again, and Thomas was with them.
 Although the doors were locked, Jesus came and stood among them and said, "Peace be with you."

 The conditions were same as with the first appearance.
-The disciples there, and with the doors closed and locked, he entered and said, "Peace be unto you."
-(But this time Thomas was there).
+The disciples there, with the doors closed and locked.
+Jesus entered, and said, "Peace be unto you."
+(And this time Thomas was there).

 Thomas, like the others, had once vowed that he would die with the Lord, but like the others, had failed.
-But after the Resurrection of Jesus Christ, he came back, and there was Jesus to meet him.
+After the Resurrection of Jesus, he had returned, and there was Jesus to meet him.

-There is little doubt that the second appearance was for the benefit of Thomas.
-His response this time was to give a confession of Jesus deity.
+There is little doubt but that the second appearance was for the benefit of Thomas.
+His response this time was to give a confession of Jesus' deity.

 Verse 27: "Then he said to Thomas, "Put your finger here, and see my hands; and put out your hand, and place it in my side.
 Do not disbelieve, but believe."

 Was this not a dramatic event?
 "Put your finger here!
 And see my hands; place your hand in my side!"
 Christ has nothing to hide, nothing to cover up, no issues to evade, nothing to avoid.

 His invitation to all doubters is the same as to Thomas; investigate for yourself!
 Test the evidence, and, like Thomas, be not faithless but believing.